This (Updated) guide reviews all of the best dog foods for Maltese this year.

 Top 5 Ingredients: 1.
 Beef, 2.
 Chicken By-Product Meal, 3.
 Whole Grain Corn, 4.
 Barley, 5.
 Soybean Meal

-You may be tempted to go out and purchase dog food right away, but a little research before the actual purchasing part can go a long way in helping you chose the optimal dog food.
+You may be tempted to go out and purchase dog food right away, but a little research beforehand can go a long way in helping you choose the optimal dog food.

 So before we jump into what you should purchase, let’s take a look at what we need from dog food.
 And for that, we need to take a close look at our Maltese puppy.
 Here are some of the most important factors that play a role in deciding what kind of dog food we require